 It’s about opportunity and potential, not restriction or resignation.

 The first is ‘A flexible future’, a post by Alex Haffner about the work National Grid is doing in collaboration with others on Future Energy Scenarios.
-How the energy system is becoming more dynamic and how thinking and collaborative action is working towards a more flexible and balanced future.
+It discusses how the energy system is becoming more dynamic, and how thinking and collaborative action is working towards a more flexible and balanced future.

 Ian Dury got it right in Reasons to be cheerful.
 We should face the week with ‘A bit of grin and bear it, a bit of come and share it.’